sh1198/Vampire-Diaries-SQL-Portfolio-Project/README.md

 # Vampire-Diaries-SQL-Portfolio-Project
-Welcome to my SQL portfolio project, where I used a fictional dataset inspired by The Vampire Diaries universe to practice and demonstrate SQL skills.
+Welcome to my SQL portfolio project, where I used a fictional dataset on ChatGPT inspired by television show The Vampire Diaries, to practice and demonstrate SQL skills.
 This project includes two themed SQL scripts that showcase my proficiency with core SQL concepts like filtering, grouping, and string manipulation.

 📂 Project 1: TVD Filtering Project #1
 Table Used: Characters